 Diet and nutrition.
 See Nutritional Considerations below.

 Ultimately the diagnosis of lung cancer is made by cytology or tissue biopsy.
-Cytologic specimens can be obtained from the lung from bronchoscopic washings, brushings, or needle aspiration; sputum, or transthoracic needle aspirates.
-Specimens can also be obtained by transthoracic, transbronchial, or transesophageal lymph node aspirates, from pleural fluid, or needle aspirates of metastatic tissue.
+Cytologic specimens can be obtained from the lung from bronchoscopic washings, brushings, or needle aspiration; sputum; or transthoracic needle aspirates.
+Specimens can also be obtained by transthoracic, transbronchial, or transesophageal lymph node aspirates, from pleural fluid, or from needle aspirates of metastatic tissue.
 Similarly, tissue for histopathologic examination can be from lung tissue, lymph nodes, or metastatic tissue by endobronchial biopsy, transbronchial biopsy, transthoracic needle biopsy, surgical biopsy, mediastinoscopy, or core tissue biopsy.
 If multiple lymph nodes appear enlarged on imaging studies, a pulmonologist will perform an endobronchial ultrasound bronchoscopy, a minimally invasive but highly effect procedure to diagnose lung cancer and other diseases in enlarged lymph nodes.

 Medical treatment of lung cancer involves combinations of surgery, radiation, and chemotherapy.
 Treatment is largely palliative, although early detection and treatment of the cancerous process may significantly improve prognosis and prolong survival.

 Surgery is the main treatment for NSCLC, unless the tumor is unresectable or the patient is not a surgical candidate.
-Surgery can i nvolve partial removal of diseased lung areas (segmentectomy, lobectomy, bronchopulmonary resection with bronchoanastomosis), or total lung removal (simple or radical pneumonectomy), with removal of metastatic lymph nodes.
-For some patients, video-assisted thoracoscopy (VATS) is associated with decreased operative morbidity and a faster recovery.
+Surgery can involve partial removal of diseased lung areas (segmentectomy, lobectomy, bronchopulmonary resection with bronchoanastomosis), or total lung removal (simple or radical pneumonectomy), with removal of metastatic lymph nodes.
+For some patients, video-assisted thoracoscopy is associated with decreased operative morbidity and a faster recovery.

-Chemotherapy is the primary treatment for small cell cancer is used as adjuvant therapy in more advanced stages of NSCLC.
-However, it has serious side effects, such as myelosuppression, neutropenia with infection, thrombocytopenia, nausea, vomiting, and alopecia, without improving significantly the life expectancy and survival rate.
+Chemotherapy is the primary treatment for small-cell cancer and is used as adjuvant therapy in more advanced stages of NSCLC.
+However, it has serious side effects, such as myelosuppression, neutropenia with infection, thrombocytopenia, nausea, vomiting, and alopecia, without significant improvement of life expectancy and survival rate.

 Although environmental exposures (particularly tobacco smoke and, to a lesser extent, air pollution, asbestos, and radon) are the chief causes of lung cancer, diet also plays a surprisingly important role.
 Research on the relationships between diet, smoking, and lung cancer risk is complicated by the fact that smokers tend to have lower intakes and/or lower blood levels of many protective nutrients, compared with nonsmokers.